Click on any of the following links for information:

 Student Legal Services

-At A&M-Commerce, we are dedicated to improving the lives of those around us.
+At East Texas A&M University, we are dedicated to improving the lives of those around us.
 Student Legal Services offers a wide variety of legal guidance.
-Our attorney provides consultation, advice, and outreach to A&M-Commerce students.
+Our attorney provides consultation, advice, and outreach to East Texas A&M University students.
 Student Legal Services may write letters, draft legal documents, or attempt to resolve legal problems.
 While general advice may be available, Student Legal Services does not represent students in criminal matters (including traffic tickets).
 Student Legal Services is available for in-person and virtual appointments.
 For more information or to schedule an appointment, contact StudentLegal@tamuc.edu.

 Student Rights & Responsibilities

-Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities fosters learning and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
-The office addresses behavioral misconduct, provides a resource for students concerning their rights and responsibilities and provides assistance to faculty, staff, and students regarding student conduct matters.
+Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities supports student success and fosters learning through and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
+The office provides resources for the reporting of concerns and education for students concerning their rights and responsibilities, as well as providing assistance to faculty, staff, and students regarding student conduct matters.
 The office addresses issues of both undergraduate and graduate student populations.

 Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct which is produced by the Office of Student Rights & Responsibilities annually.
-The Student Code of Conduct is applicable to every student enrolled at the University, whether the student is in residence, participating in study abroad, or completing coursework at an off-site location or online.
+The Student Code of Conduct is applicable to every student enrolled at the University, whether living on-campus or off, participating in study abroad, or completing coursework at an off-site location or online.
 Each student is expected to be fully acquainted with and held responsible for compliance with all published University policies.
-The Student Code of Conduct is available online http://www.tamuc.edu/student_guidebook/Student_Guidebook.pdf to all students, faculty, and staff.
-Limited hard copies of the Student Code of Conduct are available in the office of Student Rights & Responsibilities.
+The Student Code of Conduct is available online https://www.tamuc.edu/student-code-of-conduct/ to all students, faculty, and staff.

-The Behavioral Intervention Team (BIT) is an advisory group to the Dean of Students focused on students of concern and those in crisis.
-BIT focuses on prevention and timely intervention before a crisis arises.
+The Behavior Intervention Team (BIT) is an advisory group to the Dean of Students focused on preventive and timely intervention before a crisis arises.
+The BIT is a resource for East Texas A&M faculty, staff and students by which they can report student behaviors of concern.
+Examples of such instances include; but are not limited to: behavior that appears to be dangerous or threatening to oneself or others; troubling behavior; angry, hostile, or abusive behavior; or other behavior that is inappropriate or disruptive.
 BIT addresses issues of both undergraduate and graduate student populations.
 For more information about the BIT, visit: https://www.tamuc.edu/office-of-student-rights-and-responsibilities/behavior-intervention-team/.

 Student Health Services

-Student Health Services, located in Henderson Hall, offers students affordable medical care to undergraduate and graduate students of A&M-Commerce.
+Student Health Services, located in Henderson Hall, offers students affordable medical care to undergraduate and graduate students of East Texas A&M University.
 Some of the primary health care services include acute care, minor injuries, allergy injections, birth control, EKG's, immunizations, flu shots, TB testing, lab testing, minor surgical procedure, physical exams, splints, STI testing & treatment, stitches, women's health, wound care, asthma management, X-Rays, and telemedicine.
 For more information, visit our website: https://www.tamuc.edu/student-health-services/ or by calling 903-886-5853.

 Student Disability Services

-Student Disability Services (SDS), located in Velma K. Waters Library, room 162, is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
-Students with disabilities at A&M-Commerce are encouraged to participate in all aspects of campus life.
-SDS offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.
+Student Disability Services (SDS), located in Velma K. Waters Library, room 162, is committed to facilitating accessibility by providing services, accommodations, and technology for East Texas A&M students who identify as having a disability.
+Students with disabilities are encouraged to participate in all aspects of campus life.

-All students with disabilities who need accommodations must file an application for eligibility, as well as provide current documentation of disability.
+All students with disabilities who need accommodations must submit an application for eligibility review, as well as provide current documentation of disability.
 Applications can be completed in the SDS office or online at https://www.tamuc.edu/student-disability-services/.
-For more information, contact 903-886-5150 or email studentdisabilityservices@tamuc.edu.
+For more information, contact 903-886-5150 or email StudentDisabilityServices@tamuc.edu.

 Student Support Services